Add-on treatment means the medication is considered a secondary therapy. It’s “added on” to the primary treatment you’re on.

 There are a wide variety of add-on therapies for the motor symptoms of Parkinson’s disease.
 These include dopamine agonist medications such as:

-- amantadine (both immediate and extended-release options are available)
+- amantadine (both immediate and extended-release

-- monoamine oxidase (MAO) inhibitors such as selegiline, rasagiline, and safinamide
+oxidase (MAO) inhibitors such as selegiline, rasagiline, and safinamide

 There’s a catechol-o-methyl transferase (COMT) inhibitor called entacapone that must be taken with carbidopa-levodopa.
 And, there’s a recently released levodopa inhaler called Inbrija that’s supposed to be used with someone’s regular carbidopa-levodopa regimen.